allpassportstamps/allpassportstamps.github.io/_posts/2024-02-06-tunisia-echos-of-hannibal-and-punic.markdown

 ![food5]({{site.baseurl}}/assets/img/tunisia/food5.jpeg){:width="50%"}![water]({{site.baseurl}}/assets/img/tunisia/water.jpeg){:width="50%"}

 For lunch, the group enjoyed a traditional dish served with bread, followed by a visit to the historic water tank facility.
+(Not shown in the pictures, but harissa is a Tunisian chili paste that is very popular here)

 ![door2]({{site.baseurl}}/assets/img/tunisia/door2.jpeg){:width="28%"}![bread]({{site.baseurl}}/assets/img/tunisia/bread.jpeg){:width="50%"}
 *Look at the bread!*